Intro-CS-App-Dev-and-Deploy/Overview/README.md

 - Big Idea: how to create a collage.
 - See Processing.org Tutorials for a *Scary Image* Project

 **Composite Shapes**, <a href="https://github.com/Intro-CS-App-Dev-and-Deploy/Composite-Shapes">Create this Example, starter and exemplar</a>
 - In Junior High Math Class, composite shapes describe combinations of 2D Primitive Shapes, which is the same in 8-bit GUI Design
 - Purpose: Learn parameters can be formulae based on geometry ratios or other variables
   - using `rect()` parameters as variables in "divisions of page" metaphor leading variables for an inscribed circle (mimics Google's Clean &  Minimalist design of hover-over circles in Chrome)
   - start with `rect()` to layout where other 2D Primitives will be located
   - see prototyped example of `rect()` with inscribed circle ( ellipse() ): `Prototyping 2D Primitives`
-- Exemplar is static and flat (comments will point toward dynamic sections)
 - Example Project Metaphors:
   - Snow Globe
   - Measles or Happy Face (See Flat Measles Exemplar)
   - Others ... talk with Mr. Mercer
+- Exemplar is static and flat (comments will point toward dynamic sections)
+- Dynamic Exemplar points towards creating a button with `mouseClicked()`